 Our first day as well as our first night

 The Crystal Mover

-We arrived in Hong Kong Airport at around 9:00 pm.
-I discovered that passengers of Cebu Pacific will ride a driver less train called “Crystal Mover” in getting to the next hall.
-From the arrival area we went down to the train tunnel and boarded in this train.
+We arrived at Hong Kong Airport at around 9:00 pm.
+I discovered that passengers of Cebu Pacific will ride a driverless train called “Crystal Mover” in getting to the next hall.
+From the arrival area, we went down to the train tunnel and boarded on this train.
 It has a screen door along the edge preventing passengers off the track.

 We went to the information area to buy an Octopus Card and together with my office mates we all loaded it with HK$200.

-There is a free Wi-Fi available in Hong Kong International Airport throughout all terminals.
+There is free Wi-Fi available at Hong Kong International Airport throughout all terminals.
 Just connect to the“#HKAirport Free Wi-Fi” network.
 No need to register.

 Cityflyer A21 Bus

 Buses in Hong Kong are the cheapest way to get and from Hong Kong International Airport.
 Since we will be heading to Tsim Sha Tsui in Kowloon side, we boarded the most popular among tourists, the Cityflyer double-decker A21 bus.
 It is air-conditioned with large luggage racks in the lower part.

 When we hopped in, we tapped our Octopus card and put our luggage to the luggage area.
 We sat on the upper deck to enjoy the scenery.
 I did not worry about skipping our destination because there is an announcement system in English and Chinese located on the upper rear part of the bus where everyone can hear and see an upcoming bus stop being announced by the speaker.

 The buses run from 6:00 am till midnight with a frequency of ten to twenty minutes.
 The return route will start from 5:30 am to 11:00 pm.